A poignant letter from René Char to Paul Éluard shortly before his death. 1952.

 Paris.
 September 30, 1952.

-“This revolt of my youth against injustice or the fatal comes back to me…”
+"This revolt of my youth against injustice or fate is returning to me..."

-Tragic epilogue to twenty years of friendship, collaborations and poetic creativity, René Char writes a poignant letter to the ill Paul Éluard, a few weeks before the latter's death.
+A tragic epilogue to twenty years of friendship, collaborations and poetic creativity, René Char wrote a poignant letter to the ailing Paul Éluard a few weeks before the latter's death.

 ______________________________________________________________

-“My dear Paul, I learned from Yvonne Zervos that your health is causing you painful problems.
-I feel a strong sadness, and this revolt of my youth against injustice or the fatal comes back to me because of you, of this affection that I have for you so old that it seems to me the very feeling of friendship and some poetry ; over all obstacles.
+"My dear Paul, I learn from Yvonne Zervos that your health is causing you distressing problems.
+I feel a deep sadness about it, and that revolt of my youth against injustice or fate returns to me because of you, because of that affection I have for you, so ancient that it seems to me the very feeling of friendship and poetry ; above all obstacles.

-If I can be of any use to you, please let me know: I will be quick.
-I don't know Dominique, your wife, but I know from those who love you that no one better than her can take care of you, help you, heal you.
-I think of you well, in this fervent solidity of the heart that no peak can break.
-I kiss you, Brother Paul.
-At least let yourself be treated .
-René Char. »
+If I can be of any help to you in any way, please let me know: I will hasten to do so.
+I do not know Dominique, your wife, but I know from those who love you that no one better than she could care for you, help you, heal you.
+I am thinking of you, with that fervent strength of heart that no spike can penetrate.
+I embrace you, Brother Paul.
+At least let yourself be cared for .
+René Char .

 ______________________________________________________________

-Suffering for more than two months from angina, Éluard was struck down by a heart attack on the morning of November 18, 1952, alongside his wife Dominique.
-He had just finished Uninterrupted Poetry II , which would be published the following year, illustrated with a portrait of the poet by Picasso.
+Suffering from angina for over two months, Éluard was struck down by a heart attack on the morning of November 18, 1952, at the side of his wife Dominique.
+He had just finished Poésie ininterrompue II , which would be published the following year, illustrated with a portrait of the poet by Picasso.

 Contact form